 Some people love Twitter, but it becomes a social news feed then.
 Not enough time is placed on getting the basics right.
 Completing profiles.
 Writing original content.
 Talking with people.

 Do you prefer to grow your business, or do you want to keep it a sustainable one-man show?

 I did grow to about eight subcontractors after eight months of work.
 Unfortunately, I imploded under the weight of the work.
 I learned a lot from that experience.
-I am gunning to build a business this year which is capable of supporting my workload and that of another.
+One of my goals is to build a business this year that will be able to support my workload and that of others..
 I am also actively searching for a partner.

 My aspirations are quite big.